 Natural gas stocks have been lackluster investments in recent years, depressed by consistently low natural gas prices.
-But in recent weeks, natural gas prices have risen to their highest level since January.
-Natural gas stocks are surging as well, and are worth a look as we move into the winter.
+But that’s all changed in the pandemic era, with natural gas prices hitting levels not seen since 2014.
+Natural gas stocks have benefitted, and are worth a look as temperatures fall and Covid cases rise across the country.

 Natural gas prices are sensitive to weather, because the fuel is widely used to generate electricity.
 Many U.S. coal plants have been converted to cleaner-burning natural gas in recent years.
 Normally, gas prices decline in the fall, as cooler weather reduces air conditioner usage and electricity consumption.
-But it’s been a warm fall in a lot of the U.S.—September had 20% more days when it was hot enough to use an air conditioner than normal.
-That’s kept electricity demand high, depleting natural gas reserves and causing a surge in prices.
+That was the case again this past fall, as natural gas futures peaked at $4.88/MMBtu in early October, and plummeted as low as $3.50 by the end of December.

 Top 3 Natural Gas Stocks To Buy

-Investors who want to bet on the bull market in natural gas will find plenty of options, including a natural gas ETF, the First Trust ISE-Revere Natural Gas Index Fund (FCG), and two leveraged ETFs: the Direxion Daily Natural Gas Related Bull 3X Shares (GASL), and the Direxion Daily Natural Gas Related Bear 3X Shares (GASX).
-But all three ETFs hold (or short) oil and gas companies as well as pure natural gas plays.
+Investors who want to bet on the bull market in natural gas will find plenty of options, and you could invest in the leading natural gas ETF, the First Trust ISE-Revere Natural Gas Index Fund (FCG), which is up 89% in the last year.
+But this ETF holds (or shorts) oil and gas companies as well as pure natural gas plays.
 If you just want to be in natural gas, you have to do it by buying individual stocks.

 Natural Gas Stock #1: ONEOK Inc. (OKE)